A guide for Canadians imprisoned abroad

 As a Canadian detained or imprisoned in a foreign country, you will be subject to living conditions that may be harsh and depressing.
 The family and friends of a Canadian detained or imprisoned in a foreign country often carry a considerable financial and emotional burden over an extended period.

 This booklet provides information to help you, your family, and friends benefit from the assistance provided by the Government of Canada to Canadians imprisoned abroad.
 This assistance is available through Consular Services of Foreign Affairs, Trade and Development Canada in Ottawa, and through Canadian government offices abroad.
 Consular services are clearly established in international law and, more specifically, under the terms of the Vienna Convention on Consular Relations, to which Canada and many other nations are signatories.
-For further information on the Vienna Convention, contact Consular Services or consult the laws and regulations page.
+For further information on the Vienna Convention, contact Consular Services or consult the Consular services delivery framework.

 Canadian consular officials have extensive experience in dealing with the types of problems you may encounter.
 They understand how difficult the situation can be for everyone and are there to provide advice and assistance.
 Stay in touch with them and keep them informed about your situation.